0xMati/Tech-Blog/Security/Microsoft Defender for Identity/Custom Detection Rules/Detect Sensitive Groups membership changes.md

-# CDR – A User Is Added or Removed to the Most Sensitive AD Groups
+# MDI Custom Detection Rule – A User Is Added or Removed to the Most Sensitive AD Groups
 🗓️ Published: 2025-01-19

 ---